rubino25/RatOS/site/docs/configuration/adaptive-meshing.md

 Make sure to setup your slicer according to the [official RatOS slicer configuration](../slicers.md).

-## Relative reference index
+## Zero reference position

-RatOS Adaptive Meshing currently doesn't modify the relative reference index, it's generally not advised to use relative reference index with adaptive meshing.
+RatOS Adaptive Meshing currently doesn't modify the zero reference position, it's generally not advised to set the zero reference position with adaptive meshing.